jmoraispk/loglife/docs/developer/twilio-whatsapp-number-setup.md

 - Create a WhatsApp account on a local number first, then change the number in Settings to the Twilio number.

+!!! tip "Assigning a Display Name"
+    You can go to **Settings** and assign a name to your Twilio WhatsApp number.
+    This ensures that when people receive a message, they see a display name, not just the number.

 ## Step 4: Verify the Number

 - Twilio gets the verification code.
 Input the code in WhatsApp to complete number verification.